pidg3/P4-Performance-Optimisation/README.md

 The site itself is hosted on Github Pages: http://pidg3.github.io/P4-Performance-Optimisation/dist/index.html

+The code is organised into two folders: 'dist' for prod and 'dev' for development.
+Gulp 'watch' task copies across all code files if running.
+Images need to be copied across manually or using one of image loaders in gulpfile.

+node_modules folder is .gitignored, npm modules will need to be installed on local repositories.

 ### Changes made: Portfolio Pages

-* MP-Perf#4 (various) All JS and CSS concatenated and minified, for both main page and Pizza page.
+* MP-Perf#4 (various) All JS minified, for both main page and Pizza page.
 All done using Gulp ('watch').
 * MP-Perf#5 (index.html) Shrink and compress icon images for homepage using gulp/GraphicsMagick.
 * MP-Perf#6 (all html files AND perfmatters.js) Moved Google Analytics script to perfmatters.js file.
 This means is no longer render-blocking as can be loaded asynchronously using async tag.
 * MP-Perf#7 (all html files AND perfmatters.js) Google Fonts now load using Google Webfonts Loader, with code in perfmatters.js.
 This results in FOUT (Flash of Unstyled Text), and under normal circumstances I wouldn't think this would be worth the performance gain for one less css file request.
-* MP-Perf#8 (all html files) all remaining CSS inlined using Gulp inlineCSS().
+* MP-Perf#8 (all html files) all remaining CSS inlined using Gulp inlineCSS(). (nb this wasn't done for pizza.html as it seems to cause mysterious issues).

 ### Changes made: Cam's Pizzeria

 * MP-Perf#1 (main.js) Moved layout calculation outide of for loop to avoid forced synchronous layout issue.
 Approx. 20X performance improvement.
 * MP-Perf#2 (main.js) Defined new variable allPizzas outside sub-functions so only have to calculate once and avoid FSL.
 Only one switch function - updates text AND returns new pizza size. onload function sets initial value to 'medium'.
 Approx. 200X performance improvement. #
 * MP-Perf#3 (pizza.html) Reduced image file in size and resolution, down from 2.4MB to 105k.
-* MP-Perf#4 (various) All JS and CSS concatenated and minified, for both main page and Pizza page.
+* MP-Perf#4 (various) All JS minified, for both main page and Pizza page.
 All done using Gulp.
 * MP-Perf#9 (main.js) Defined new function generatePizzas for initial pizza load.
 Moved pizzasDiv var outside of for loop for DRY.
 * MP-Perf#10 (main.js) Fewer pizzas generated, now depends on window size.
 * (main.js) Added extra two settings to the slider.